Rishi Sunak wins Rwanda vote as he staves off mass Tory rebellion – for now

 Former party leader Iain Duncan Smith said he had backed the government but indicated he reserved the right to vote against the plan at its third reading.

-Asked if he could pull his support, he told Sky News: “I want to see the government listen and engage … so we’ll see where it goes.
-Right now, this is a very contentious bill to get passed.”
+Asked if he could pull his support, he told Sky News: “I want to see the government listen and engage … so we’ll see where it goes.”

 Lists released by parliament suggested that no Tory MP voted against the bill.
 But high-profile names were among 38 Tory abstentions including former home secretary Suella Braverman and Robert Jenrick, the immigration minister who quit in protest at the plan last week.